Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - The coding instruction was gratefully received from [Code Institute](https://codeinstitute.net/)
 - Further help was found with [w3schools](https://www.w3schools.com/default.asp)
 - More advanced MongoDB queries were garnered from [MongoDB University](https://university.mongodb.com/courses/M001/about)
+- Thanks to mentor, Jonathan Munz, for pointing me to database image store debate article.